orbitalchicken/Roadmap/README.md

 Xfce
 ----
-	mdm: When loging in an existing session, doesn't unlock xscreensaver whisker doesn't show appearance and other settings
+	mdm: When loging in an existing session, doesn't unlock xscreensaver

 Maintenance
 -----------